Ravenloft (module): Adaptations

 In 1986, Ravenloft was adapted into the gamebook Master of Ravenloft, #6 in the Advanced Dungeons & Dragons Adventure Gamebooks series.
 In the book, the reader plays the role of Jeren Sureblade, a paladin, who must defeat Count Strahd von Zarovich to save a young girl from becoming one of the undead.
 The gamebook was written by Jean Blashfield, with cover art by Clyde Caldwell and interior art by Gary Williams.Ravenloft inspired a campaign setting of the same name, published in 1990.
 The Ravenloft: Realm of Terror boxed set was published as part of the second edition of Advanced Dungeons & Dragons and, according to its back cover, it is "rooted in the Gothic tradition" and contains "tips for adding fear to your games".
 The setting of the module was expanded; Ravenloft is now a demiplane (an alternate dimension).
 The boxed set's version of Strahd is similar to character in the original adventure, but his abilities were increased and his background explained in more detail.
 The campaign setting has produced a number of spin-offs, and this new version of Strahd was used as a major character in a number of novels.

-The original Ravenloft module has been revised and expanded three times.
+The original Ravenloft module has been revised and expanded multiple times.
 In 1993, TSR published House of Strahd (module code RM4).
 It was updated to include rules from the second edition of Advanced Dungeons & Dragons.
 The module credits the original work by the Hickmans, but was revised by Bruce Nesmith, who along with Andria Hayday created the Ravenloft campaign setting.
 Nesmith introduced new monsters, made further developments on Strahd's tactics, and added a Time-Track Table to help the Dungeon Master plan for the sunset.
 In October 2006, Wizards of the Coast released an updated and expanded version of the original module for Dungeons & Dragons version 3.5 as a 226-page hardcover book entitled Expedition to Castle Ravenloft.
 It was based on the original module, and not the Ravenloft material made in the intervening years.
 Expedition to Castle Ravenloft is designed to be played as a mini-campaign lasting about 20 game sessions, much longer than the original module, although it contains options for running long 8-session or short 4-session adventures.
 The book also includes suggestions for incorporating the adventure into an existing generic setting, Forgotten Realms, Eberron or d20 Modern campaign.
 Wizards of the Coast released the board game Castle Ravenloft in 2010 as part of the "Adventure System" series of board games using a simplified 4th edition rule set.
 In 2016, Wizards of the Coast published Curse of Strahd, an adaptation of the original Ravenloft module for the 5th edition of Dungeons & Dragons, which was generally well received, earning the 2016 ENnie Awards for Best Adventure and Best Art/Cover and runner up for Product of the Year.